Complex Systems and Data Science M.S.

 Coursework and thesis: 6 to 9 credits of thesis research (CSYS 6391) plus additional 3 credits of course work if needed. |

-Threaded throughout the coursework, a desired central outcome of each Master’s student’s training will be their development of a data-intensive, high design portfolio of interactive online visualizations.
+Threaded throughout the coursework, a desired central outcome of each Master’s student’s training will be their development of a data-intensive, high design portfolio of course projects, research, and /or data visualizations.
 Students will have many opportunities to work with faculty, researchers, institutions, and corporations, on meaningful, important real-world data sets, drawn from engineering systems, neuroscience, society through the lens of social media, and more.
-Beyond being a key training mechanism, we envisage these portfolios—in the manner of, for example, a traditional engineering design or artist’s set of works—will be instrumental in students achieving outstanding positions in their chosen fields.
+Beyond being a key training mechanism, we envisage these portfolios—in the manner of, for example, a traditional engineering design or artist’s set of works —will be instrumental in students achieving outstanding positions in their chosen fields."

 Comprehensive Exam

-Receiving an A- or above in at least 2 of the 4 core courses and a B+ or above in the other 2 core courses meets the comprehensive exam requirement.
-If students do not meet this standard, they must demonstrate mastery of the material in which they have not proved to have satisfactory knowledge by one of three possible routes: an oral exam, a written exam, or a paper.
+Students must demonstrate mastery of the material by one of four possible routes: an oral exam, a written exam, a paper, or a portfolio.
 The exact format will be decided upon by the Curriculum Committee in consultation with the student.
-The Curriculum Committee will also designate three relevant faculty who will create the exam and/or specify the format and content area of the paper and assess the student’s performance.
+The Curriculum Committee will also designate three relevant faculty who will create the exam and or specify the format and content area of the paper and assess the student’s performance.

 REQUIREMENTS FOR ADVANCEMENT TO CANDIDACY FOR THE DEGREE OF MASTER OF SCIENCE